huma-engineering/huma-docs/data-collection/modules/physiological/respiratory-rate.md

 title: Respiratory Rate
 ---

-A Patient’s Respiratory Rate is a vital measurement that can be used to help in the health care for conditions such as asthma, anxiety, pneumonia, lung disease, etc. It is expressed as the number of breaths that are taken per minute and a nominal value is 12-18 breaths/min.
+A Patient’s Respiratory Rate is a vital measurement that can be used to help in the health care for conditions.
+This simple measurement can be recorded in the Respiratory Rate module and used with Care Teams to ensure the best advice is given for the health care of the Patient.

 ## How it works

 ### Patients